27th September 2020

 The boy told the crew his name was 'Garan' and he was searching for his baby sister.
 She had gone missing from their home planet of 'Dathomir' four or five months ago.

-Reading, writing, playing and painting are things I do.
+Reading, writing, playing and painting are the things that I do.